forslund/spotify-skill/README.md

 # <img src='https://rawcdn.githack.com/forslund/spotify-skill/05c19c0fba8a4af150c6eb8cf2e955d59ac83d15/Spotify_Icon.png' card_color='#40db60' width='50' height='50' style='vertical-align:bottom'/> Play Spotify

+Listen to music from your Spotify Premium music account.

-**Spotify has disabled my API access for the skill, it was violating their Terms of Service by enabling voice control.
-I must have missed this back in 2017 when I created the skill.**
+**Spotify has disabled the API access for the skill, you will need to create your own.
+Instructions below.**

-To use this skill currently you will need to create your own "application using https://developer.spotify.com".
-See instructions under the heading "Personal access token" .
+To use this skill currently you will need to create your own application using [The Spotify developer dashboard](https://developer.spotify.com/dashboard/) due to Spotify policy (see *Spotify Authentication reason* for some details).
+Detailed instructions are available below under *Personal Access Token*.

 Listen to music from your Spotify Premium music account

 ## About